iProov/xamarin/README.md

 	   		// should hide any progress indication at this point.
 		}

-		public void OnCancelled()
+		public void OnCancelled(IProov.Canceller canceller)
 		{
-	   		// The user cancelled iProov, either by pressing the close button at the top right, or pressing
+	   		// Either the user cancelled iProov by pressing the Close button at the top right or
-	   		// the home button.
+			// the Home button (canceller == USER)
+			// Or the app cancelled using Session.cancel() (canceller = APP).
+			// You should use this to determine the next step in your flow.
 		}

 		public void OnError(IProovException error)